port-labs/port-docs/docs/exporters/github-exporter/exporting-all-repositories.md

 </details>

-In order to apply the `port-app-config.yml` in the whole organization, place it in the `.github` folder or in the `.github-private` repository in the root directory.
+To apply the `port-app-config.yml` in the whole organization, place it in the `.github` folder or in the `.github-private` repository in the root directory.

 <details>